-CLO1: Explains the nuts and bolts of density functional theory.
+CLO1: Explains the nuts and bolts of many-body Hamiltonian and density functional theory.

 CLO2: Apply the laws of quantum physics for practical implementation of density functional theory.

 CLO3: Apply the concepts of solid state physics for practical implementation of density functional theory.